stevenarellano/stevenarellano/README.md

 ## Check out what I'm currently working on 🛰️

--   [Machine Learning Specialization by DeepLearning.AI](https://www.coursera.org/specializations/machine-learning-introduction?) - Online course teaching fundamental AI concepts and skills.
+-   Hazard Detection (private) - An object detection app.

 ## Find me around the web at the following